hashicorp/terraform-provider-google/website/docs/r/vpc_access_connector.html.markdown

 * `max_throughput` -
   (Optional)
   Maximum throughput of the connector in Mbps, must be greater than `min_throughput`.
 Default is 1000.

+* `region` -
+  (Optional)
+  Region where the VPC Access connector resides.
+If it is not provided, the provider region is used.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.